What are the aims of this leaflet?

 There are several reasons:

 - In auto-immune diseases, the immune system attacks the body itself.
-These diseases can affect just one organ - such as the heart, liver or skin - or a number of organs.
+These diseases can affect just one organ - such as the heart, liver or skin - or several organs.

-- There are also diseases in which the body’s immune system becomes overactive, letting a disease persist or even get worse.
+- There are also diseases in which the body's immune system becomes overactive, letting a disease persist or even worsen.
 Suppressing the immune system can then be helpful.

 Which skin conditions are treated with ciclosporin?

 Ciclosporin is prescribed for conditions in which the immune system is playing a role in maintaining the disease.
-Currently it is only licensed to treat psoriasis and atopic eczema.
-This means that enough research has been focussed on these conditions to allow the drug to be marketed for treating them.
-However, drugs are also sometimes used ‘off-license’, i.e. for other conditions, if they are considered beneficial, providing this is under medical supervision.
+Currently, it is only licensed to treat psoriasis and atopic eczema.
+This means that enough research has been focused on these conditions to allow the drug to be marketed for treating them.
+However, drugs are also sometimes used 'off-license', i.e. for other conditions, if they are considered helpful, providing this is under medical supervision.
 In the case of ciclosporin, these include other types of eczema, hidradenitis suppurativa, lichen planus, pyoderma gangrenosum, urticaria and vasculitis (see related BAD Patient Information Leaflets).

 Will ciclosporin cure my skin condition?

-As far as we know, none of the skin conditions for which ciclosporin is used are ‘cured’ by this treatment.
-However it can be very effective in keeping the conditions under control.
-If ciclosporin is going to be effective, an improvement is usually seen within the first few days or weeks of treatment, and then the drug will be continued, if necessary, to keep the skin problem under control.
+As far as we know, none of the skin conditions for which ciclosporin is used are 'cured' by this treatment.
+However, it can be very effective in keeping the conditions under control.
+If ciclosporin will be effective, an improvement is usually seen within the first few days or weeks of treatment.
+Then the drug will be continued, if necessary, to keep the skin problem under control.
+The drug dosage will be reduced in steps to the lowest effective dosage to reduce side effects to the extent possible whilst keeping your skin condition under control.

 What dose should I take?

-Grapefruit or grapefruit juice is best avoided by patients taking ciclosporin as it may alter the metabolism of the drug.
+Grapefruit or grapefruit juice is best avoided by patients taking ciclosporin as it may alter the drug's metabolism, meaning the drug's actions become unpredictable.

-Please note that different brands of ciclosporin might be absorbed by the body differently, so it is recommended to always use the same brand.
-If you change brand, then it is possible that you will need a slightly different dose.
+Please note that different brands of ciclosporin might be absorbed by the body differently, so it is always recommended to use the same brand.
+If you change the brand, then you may need a slightly different dose.
 Occasionally a blood test is performed to measure the level of the drug in your blood.

 What are the possible side effects of ciclosporin?

-The long-term (over several months or years) side effects of ciclosporin include reduced function of the kidneys and raised blood pressure.
-Kidney function can be measured using a blood test.
+The long-term (usually over several months or years) side effects of ciclosporin include reduced function of the kidneys and raised blood pressure.
+Kidney function can be measured using a blood test or a nuclear medicine test.
 The dose of ciclosporin has to be reduced or stopped if there is a rise in blood pressure or effects on the kidneys.
 Provided the treatment is monitored and appropriate adjustments are made, these side effects are largely reversible.
-Ciclosporin can also cause increased levels of lipids (for example cholesterol) in the blood.
+Ciclosporin can also cause increased levels of lipids (such as cholesterol) in the blood.

 The functions of the immune system include protection from infections and cancers.
-Taking ciclosporin may therefore reduce your resistance to serious infections (e.g. tuberculosis or hepatitis).
+Taking ciclosporin may, therefore, reduce your resistance to severe infections (e.g. tuberculosis or hepatitis).
 Minor infections, such as colds, are probably not increased.
-If you have not had chicken pox, and you come into contact with someone who has chicken pox or shingles (which is also caused by the chicken pox virus), you should inform your doctor promptly as it may be necessary for you to be given treatment to protect you (see Patient Information Leaflet on immunisation for recommendations on adult patients taking immune-suppressing medicines).
+If you have not had chickenpox, and you come into contact with someone who has chickenpox or shingles (which is also caused by the chickenpox virus), you should inform your doctor promptly as it may be necessary for you to be given treatment to protect you (see Patient Information Leaflet on immunisation for recommendations on adult patients taking immune-suppressing medicines).

-In transplant patients who have taken ciclosporin with other drugs which also suppress the immune system there is an increased risk of many types of cancer.
-If you develop a cancer while taking ciclosporin this might grow faster as a result of the immunosuppression.
-This includes skin cancer, so patients on ciclosporin should avoid exposing their skin to the sun, and apply a sunscreen to exposed skin when out of doors, especially in the summer (see PILs on Skin Cancers and Sun Protection).
-Skin cancer is a risk in patients who have received a lot of treatment with ultraviolet light, particularly those with psoriasis or who have exposed their skin to a lot of sun over the years.
-You should talk to your doctor about this if you have any concerns, if you find any new growths on your skin, or if any mole or area of skin changes colour or texture.
+In transplant patients who have taken ciclosporin with other drugs, which also suppress the immune system, there is an increased risk of many types of cancer.
+If you develop cancer while taking ciclosporin, this might grow faster due to the immunosuppression.
+You should take part in national cancer screening programmes such as those for breast, bowel and cervical cancer.
+People taking ciclosporin should avoid exposing their skin to the sun and apply sunscreen to exposed skin when out of doors, especially in the summer (see PILs on Skin Cancers and Sun Protection), due to increased skin cancer risk.
+Skin cancer is a risk in people who have received a lot of treatment with ultraviolet light, particularly those with psoriasis or who have exposed their skin to a lot of sun over the years.
+You should talk to your doctor about this if you have any concerns, if you find any new growths on your skin, or if any mole or area of skin grows or changes colour or shape.

 Less serious side effects of ciclosporin include sickness (nausea), diarrhoea, gum overgrowth, tiredness and excessive hair growth.
 It can also produce a mild tremor.
 Sometimes a burning sensation of the hands and feet occurs early in treatment.
-These side effects tend to get better if the dose is reduced, and resolve completely with cessation of ciclosporin.
+These side effects tend to get better if the dose is reduced and often go away completely if ciclosporin is stopped.
+Maintaining good oral hygiene by cleaning teeth and having dental check-ups reduces the chances of developing gum overgrowth (gingival hyperplasia).

 How will I be monitored for the side effects of ciclosporin treatment?

-As ciclosporin can affect the kidneys and blood pressure, your doctor will arrange for you to have regular tests of your blood, and checks on your blood pressure.
+As ciclosporin can affect the kidneys and blood pressure, your doctor will arrange for you to have regular blood tests and checks on your blood pressure.
 These tests will be carried out frequently at first and less often once the dose is stable.
 You may be asked to keep a record booklet with your test results.
-Take this with you when you visit your General Practitioner or go to hospital.
+Take this with you when you visit your General Practitioner or go to the hospital.

-You must not take ciclosporin unless you are having regular checks.
+You must not take ciclosporin unless you have regular checks.

 Does ciclosporin affect fertility or pregnancy?